malaya-m/threat-hunting-scenario-tor/README.md

 - Device `malaya-mde-test` was isolated from the network.
 - User's manager was notified for further HR and disciplinary review.
-- Full threat hunt report including timeline and evidence were submitted to incident response team.
+- Full threat hunt report, including timeline and evidence, was submitted to the incident response team.